 Finally I had enough left within me and with God’s perfect timing, I sought a church I could join and fellowship with.
 He provided for me right out of the gate, and with supportive Pastors I’m able to write about it now and you’re reading it.
 It hasn’t been easy and the work is just beginning.
 Do I trust Christians now?
 Absolutely not.
 That’s not where my trust is suppose to be.
 My trust is supposed to be with our Lord.
 Getting that straightened out has made my “return from the desert” possible.

-I purposely will use the phrase “Christians who are transgender” and not the simpler “transgender Christians”.
+I purposely will use the phrase “Christians who are transgender” and not the simpler “transgender Christians” (I made an exception in the title of my upcoming book simple for brevity.)
 I believe ALL Christians ARE Christians.
 Period.
 No one benefits by DIVIDING us into groups.
 I don’t believe referring to someone as a “transgender Christian” is any more proper than calling someone a “black Christian” or a “white Christian” or a “gay Christian” or a “southern Christian”.
 We do it too much in our society today, pick a ethnic group followed by a hyphen and add “American” and there you go.
 Are we better off by breaking ourselves off into all kinds of different Americans?
 I don’t think so, I think it FEEDS bigotry and prejudice, and I don’t see how Christ’s Church benefits when we divide ourselves into hyphenated groups.
 We divide ourselves enough with our denominations.

 I’m very sure there will be something here you either won’t like or won’t agree with.
 I’m not intentionally trying to stir the pot – there’s too much of that already.
 But I am trying to be a voice of reason with a calm temperament and a heart of love toward everyone who may come here.
 I think I have a rather unique perspective on this and hope I can offer some insights.
 Comments on my posts are welcomed and encouraged AS LONG as they are respectful to everyone.
 I won’t allow anything nasty to get posted, there’s plenty of that on Facebook and elsewhere.
 This is a place for sharing and civil discussion.